The Efficient Preparation of Normal Distributions in Quantum Registers: Disclaimer

 \section{Disclaimer}

-This paper was prepared for information purposes by the Future Lab for Applied Research and Engineering (FLARE) Group of JPMorgan Chase \& Co. and its affiliates, and is not a product of the Research Department of JPMorgan Chase \& Co.
-JPMorgan Chase \& Co. makes no explicit or implied representation and warranty, and accepts no liability, for the completeness, accuracy or reliability of information, or the legal, compliance, tax or accounting effects of matters contained herein.
+This paper was prepared for information purposes by the Future Lab for Applied Research and Engineering (FLARE) group of JPMorgan Chase Bank, N.A..
+This paper is not a product of the Research Department of JPMorgan Chase \& Co. or its affiliates.
+Neither JPMorgan Chase \& Co. nor any of its affiliates make any explicit or implied representation or warranty and none of them accept any liability in connection with this paper, including, but limited to, the completeness, accuracy, reliability of information contained herein and the potential legal, compliance, tax or accounting effects thereof.
 This document is not intended as investment research or investment advice, or a recommendation, offer or solicitation for the purchase or sale of any security, financial instrument, financial product or service, or to be used in any way for evaluating the merits of participating in any transaction.